NguyenDa18/danh-was-here/_data/blog/2020-07-26-quick-comparison-of-redux-vs-re-frame.md

 ## Hook everything up
 5. Add your components to the main App.js
-6. Add your color slice to the configureStore function in `store.js` so it is registered
+6. Add your color slice to the configureStore function in `store.js` so it is registered.
+The store is like the db of Re-Frame, containing the "global" application state that can be referenced by any component subscribed.
+In `index.js` you see that a `Provider` component is the wrapper around the app and its components, providing that state.
 ```js
 export default configureStore({
     reducer: {